marctrem/usbarmory-wiki-fork/Host-communication.md

 **NOTE**: This is a command line example that assumes no interference from running Network Managers, in general favor following the predefined configuration files and/or UIs for your specific Linux distribution.
+The interface names usb0 and wlan0 should be adjusted to reflect your configuration.
 ```
 # bring the USB virtual Ethernet interface up
 /sbin/ip link set usb0 up